amarghioali/screamingfrog-headless-docker/README.md

 More details about using Screaming Frog CLI can be found on the [official site](https://www.screamingfrog.co.uk/seo-spider/user-guide/general/#command-line)

 ## Notes
-1. This image installs Screaming Frog SEO Spider version 21.4.
+1. This image installs Screaming Frog SEO Spider version 21.4 in trial mode.
 2. The EULA is accepted automatically during the build process.